intershop/intershop-pwa/nginx/README.md

 And then access the PWA with `http://b2b.<your-fully-qualified-machine-name>:4199`

 If your DNS is not set up correctly, you have to use something like _dnsmasq_ (Linux) or _Acrylic DNS Proxy_ (Windows), or just ask your local network administrator.

-## Extras

-To fully release the potential of this nginx, also set `UPSTREAM_ICM` in the form of `http(s)://<IP>:<PORT>` to tunnel all ICM traffic through this PageSpeed optimized nginx.
-This will automatically point the `ICM_BASE_URL` of the deployed PWA on a request basis to it.
-This however is still experimental.